afcarl/mesa-project-planning/Readme.md

 ### Directory descriptions

-* referencecode are pre-mesa models, which are used as a reference for how a model might look in Python.
+* **referencecode/** are pre-mesa models, which are used as a reference for how a model might look in Python.
-* dummycode are scratch .py files that proposed what a implementation of Mesa might look like.
+* **dummycode/** are scratch .py files that proposed what a implementation of Mesa might look like.